Kluvens/python_learning_notebook/README.md

 4. Python has multiple libraries and frameworks
 5. Python can be used in ML tool
 6. Python has a highly supportive community
-7. Python programs or portable
+7. Python works on different platforms (Windows, Mac, Linux ...)
+8. Python has procedural, object-orientated and functional properties

 ## Why Python is slow
 Unlike native languages like C/C++, Python code gets interpreted at runtime instead of being compiled to native code at compile time.
 Python is an interpreted language, which means that the Python code we write must go through many, many stages of abstraction before it can become executable machine code.